Jordan Goodwin: College career

 On January 13, 2018, Goodwin recorded the first triple-double in Saint Louis history, with 13 points, 15 rebounds and 10 assists in a 76–63 win over Duquesne.
 On February 10, he scored a career-high 28 points along with nine rebounds in a 70–62 victory over La Salle.
 Goodwin was suspended for the remainder of his freshman season for a violation of university policy after he was one of four players accused of sexual assault, although no charges had been filed and he was later cleared.
 As a freshman, he averaged 11.5 points, 7.5 rebounds and four assists per game.
 In his sophomore season, Goodwin averaged 10.5 points, 7.5 rebounds and 3.4 assists per game.
-He recorded 66 steals, the fifth-most in a season in program history.
+He recorded 66 steals, the fifth most in a season in program history.

 He assumed a leading role as a junior, describing himself as a player-coach.
 On December 19, 2019, Goodwin grabbed a career-high 19 rebounds while contributing 14 points and four assists in a 69–60 win over Southern Illinois.
 In his junior season, he averaged 15.5 points, 10.4 rebounds, 3.1 assists and 2.1 steals per game, earning First Team All-Atlantic 10 and Atlantic 10 All-Defensive Team honors.
 Goodwin led all NCAA Division I guards in double-doubles, with 15, and was the only Division I player standing under 6 ft 3 in to rank in the top 100 nationally in rebounding.
 He and Hasahn French were the only teammates in the nation to average double-doubles.
 Goodwin declared for the 2020 NBA draft before withdrawing his name and opting to return to Saint Louis.
 As a senior, he averaged 14.5 points, 10.1 rebounds, 3.9 assists, and 2 steals per game.
-Goodwin was named to the First Team All-Atlantic 10 and Atlantic 10 All-Defensive Team after breaking Saint Louis's record for steals.
+Goodwin was named to the first-team All-Atlantic 10 and Atlantic 10 All-Defensive team after breaking Saint Louis's record for steals.

 Professional career

-Washington Wizards / Capital City Go-Go (2021–present)
+Washington Wizards / Capital City Go-Go (2021–2023)

 After going undrafted in the 2021 NBA draft, Goodwin joined the Washington Wizards for the 2021 NBA Summer League.
 On September 21, 2021, he signed with the Wizards.
 Goodwin was waived on October 16.
 In October 2021, he joined the Capital City Go-Go as an affiliate player.
 He averaged 15.8 points, 5.9 rebounds and 3.6 assists per game.

-On December 27, 2021, the Washington Wizards signed Goodwin to a 10-day contract.
+On December 27, 2021, the Washington Wizards signed Goodwin to a ten-day contract.
+He played for the Wizards on December 28 and 30 that year, but did not play any further games during that time.
 After his contract expired, he returned to the Go-Go.

 Goodwin joined the Wizards during the 2022 offseason for training camp and had his deal converted to a two-way contract on October 15, 2022.
 On February 24, 2023, the Wizards signed him to a multi-year contract.